Go to content

 Top: Selecting top organization.
 Bottom: Adding sub-organization filter.

-Missing employee contact information
+Missing contact information led to missed appointments

 Frustrating to find replies to orders